How Much Does Nursing School Cost?

 In-State vs. Out-of-State Program Costs

 Although not a hard and fast rule, private colleges cost more than public colleges.
-Public higher education institutions receive taxpayer funds from the state government, which means that students do not need to pay as much in tuition.
+Public higher education institutions receive more taxpayer funds from the state government, meaning students do not need to pay as much in tuition.

-Depending on the type of program, degree-seekers can expect to pay around $500 or less per credit at public universities; graduate students might pay more.
-Private universities might charge nursing students up to $1500 or even $2000 per credit.
+Degree-seekers can expect to pay around $500 or less per credit at public universities for an undergraduate degree; graduate students might pay more.
+Private universities might charge nursing students up to $1,500 or $2,000 per credit.

 Higher cost does not necessarily correlate to a higher-quality education.
 Many public school programs offer top-ranked nursing programs.

-Although private universities tend to demand higher costs, students might choose these programs if they get scholarships, or if they determine that the education and networking opportunities will be worth it in the long run.
+Although private universities may demand higher costs, students might choose these programs with the added benefit of scholarships; if the schedule or location works better for them; or if they determine that the clinical placement, specialization, or networking opportunities will be worth it in the long run.

 Additional Costs of Nursing School